CharleneMcKeown/DevOps-and-Containers/README.md

 Think of this as a direct link to your code, which we'll use to download it to your machine.
 We could make quick changes to the code in Azure DevOps itself like we did before; however to simulate how developer's typically work with code locally then push up to a remote master, we'll download it to our machine to work on it.
 Copying code in this way is called a `Git Clone` operation.

-## needs updated to use Cloud Shell
+## Updating the Code

-With the link in your clipboard, let's open up Git Bash on your machine (you can find a shortcut on your desktop).
+One really cool feature of Cloud Shell, is that it comes with Git tools installed!
+If you already use a code editor, like Visual Studio Code, feel free to use that in the following steps.
+You also need to make sure you have Git installed on your local machine.

-> Git is a command line tool that is widely used by developers to track code changes and collaborate across various people and teams on a single source code.
+> Git is a framework that is widely used by developers to track code changes and collaborate across various people and teams on a single source code.
 Imagine the complexity of working on 20 Word documents seperately and then trying to merge them together - this is what Git helps us with in the code world!

 First, we need to tell Git who we are so that it can track our changes.
-Enter the following in the terminal, replacing NAME and EMAIL with a nickname and the email you used when creating your Azure DevOps account:
+Open a Cloud Shell session and enter the following, replacing NAME and EMAIL with a nickname and the email you used when creating your Azure DevOps account:

 ```
 git config --global user.name "NAME"